|« PreviousNext »|

 Amazon RDS periodically aggregates official Oracle database patches using an Amazon RDS-specific DB Engine version.
 To see a list of which Oracle patches are contained in an Amazon RDS Oracle-specific engine version, go to Appendix: Oracle DB Engine Patch Composition.

 Taking advantage of the DB Engine Version Management feature of Amazon RDS is easily accomplished using the ModifyDBInstance API call or the rds-modify-db-instance command line utility.
 Your DB instances are upgraded to minor patches by default (you can override this setting).
-You can also explicitly specify that an upgrade be applied to your database.
-For more information, see Upgrading a DB Instance.

 There are two types of licensing options available for using Amazon RDS for Oracle.